symblai/symbl-docs/conversation-api/api-reference/action-items.md

 ### Example API Call

 :::info
-Before using the Conversation API you must get the authentication token (`AUTH_TOKEN`) from [our authentication process](/docs/developer-tools/authentication).
+Before using the Conversation API, you must get the authentication token (`AUTH_TOKEN`) from [our authentication process](/docs/developer-tools/authentication).
 :::